Start9Labs/cups-startos/README.md

 # Wrapper for Cups Messenger

 [Cups Messenger](https://github.com/Start9Labs/cups-messenger) is a peer-to-peer, encrypted instant messaging service with no central servers or trusted third parties.
 Messages are relayed by and saved on the two communicating servers and nowhere else.
-This repository creates the `s9pk` package that is installed to run `cups` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
+This repository creates the `s9pk` package that is installed to run `cups` on [StartOS](https://github.com/Start9Labs/start-os/).

+This project is no longer maintained by Start9 and is open to community contributions or takeover.

 ## Dependencies